codingPhuc/obsidian_git_computer_network/Untitled.md

 - how to deal with how you understand
 - dont give up on hard problem
 - prove thing in order to understand it
-- write down a conc
+- write down a concelp our probelm then write it out and explain it to some one else
+9. experimentation
+- you need to get more creative you want to learn you have to start experimenting to create your own path